Josh Jung Player Props: Rangers vs. Yankees

 Josh Jung At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 83rd, and he is 29th in the league in slugging.
+- Among qualifying batters in baseball, he ranks 46th in batting average, 84th in on-base percentage, and 34th in slugging.

+- Jung has picked up a hit in 53 of 73 games this season, with multiple hits 21 times.

-- He has hit a home run in 18.1% of his games this season, and 4.9% of his trips to the dish.
+- He has hit a home run in 17.8% of his games this year, and 4.8% of his trips to the dish.

-- Jung has driven home a run in 24 games this year (33.3%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on six occasions..
+- Jung has driven in a run in 24 games this year (32.9%), including 12 games with more than one RBI (16.4%).
+He has also driven in three or more of his team's runs in six contests.

+- He has scored in 35 games this season, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.